How to find the best schools in Bali in 2022

 Special Needs Education in Bali

 ProEducation, Green School and Australian Independent School are the three schools that cater for students with special needs and personalizing learning for their students.
 ProEducation offers support and therapy in Speech and Language & Occupational Therapy Services and they are expanding the wellbeing program and pastrol care.
+ProED offer a seperate stream alongside their other classes called Towards Independence and they can also provide one on one teachers in the classroom.
 The Green School offers support in English, Academics, and social and emotional support.
 AIS offers support with regards to English as an additional Language (EAL), learning difficulties, physical disabilities, counselling and Careers & Future Education.

 Learning Bahasa in school in Bali

-My children learnt Bahasa Indonesia twice a week for two years and I had fun learning alongside them too.
-We got one of their Balinese Assistant teachers to come to our villa once a week for a few school terms to get on top of the language.
-It was also great to be able to practice our Bahasa every day when we chatted to our friendly Balinese staff or talk to locals at places like warungs and markets.
+My children learnt Bahasa Indonesia twice a week and I had fun learning alongside them too.
+We got one of their Balinese Assistant teachers to come to our villa once a week to get on top of the language.
+It was also great to be able to practice our Bahasa every day when we chatted to the friendly locals at places like warungs and markets.
+However, Bahsa is not compulsory to teach in schools.
+Learning Bahasa might something the whole family can do together before arriving in Bali too!

 Will my children be behind in their studies when we return home?

 After two years, my children came back to Australia to a private primary school in a new Australian state.
 They weren’t behind academically and my daughter adjusted back to school life straight away and my son took the first term to get readjusted.
-You will be surprised at how flexible and adaptable children are.
+You will be surprised at how flexible and adaptable children are when it comes to relocating, it is the parents that find it the hardest.
 They did receive maths tutoring whilst living in Bali once a week for about 6 months.
-We even tried the local Kumon Maths school to see what that was like but because it was run by local teachers for local children, it was hard to sometimes follow.
+We even tried the local Kumon Maths school to see what that was like, but because it was run by local teachers for local children, it was hard to sometimes follow along and we didnt continue.

-Overall, we thought they were young enough to catch up if necessary and still, to this day, my children love to incorporate their Bali life into their school projects and explain how it shaped their identity today.
+Overall, we thought they were young enough to catch up if necessary and still, to this day, my children love to incorporate their Bali life into their school projects and explain how it shaped their identity.

 Tutoring in Bali